 Weapons of Math Destruction by Cathy O'Neil - 4/5

-Definitely some good lessons on how defining metrics is key and how, without retraining, models can get gamed and not serve their intended purpose.
+Definitely some useful lessons on how defining metrics is vital and how, without retraining, models can get gamed and not serve their intended purpose.
 I feel like there were a lot of ideas and guidelines for preventing dangerous models, but without an enforcement mechanism, I'm unsure if any of the ideas can come to fruition.
 I'm always advocating for data-driven solutions to problems, but this book has made me consider that models have to be cautious, especially when biases can be involved.

 Wait but Why Blog by Tim Urban - 4/5